canonical/checkbox/checkbox-ng/docs/manpages/plainbox-file-units.rst

 Synopsis
 ========

-This page documents the PlainBox file units syntax and runtime behavior
+This page documents the Plainbox file units syntax and runtime behavior

 Description
 ===========